Badd Blood: In Your House: Aftermath

-Kane won his debut match against Mankind at Survivor Series and entered various feuds with other wrestlers, with the goal to eventually bring his brother The Undertaker into the ring with him.
-For months and months Undertaker staunchly refused to face Kane, not wanting to fight his brother.
+Kane won his debut match against Mankind at Survivor Series and entered various feuds with other wrestlers, intending to eventually bring his brother The Undertaker into the ring with him.
+For months and months, Undertaker staunchly refused to face Kane, not wanting to fight his brother.
 Undertaker then returned to pay-per-view action at D-Generation X: In Your House by losing to Jeff Jarrett via disqualification, after Kane, who initially appeared to help Jarrett instead chokeslammed him, giving Jarrett the victory by disqualification.
 Undertaker's feud with Michaels continued until the Royal Rumble next year.
 He faced Michaels one final time at the Royal Rumble in January 1998, in a casket match for the WWF Championship.
 Undertaker lost the match after Kane and Paul Bearer, who came to the ring and looked like they were going to help Undertaker, instead assaulted him and locked him in the casket themselves to give Michaels the victory.
-After the match was over Kane struck the still-locked casket with an axe, then poured gasoline all over it and set it on fire.
+After the match was over, Kane struck the still-locked casket with an axe, then poured gasoline all over it and set it on fire.
 This was enough for Undertaker to finally agree to wrestle his brother, and the two began feuding with a match at WrestleMania XIV, which Undertaker won after three tombstone piledrivers.

 The In Your House branding was retired following February 1999's St. Valentine's Day Massacre: In Your House event, as the company moved to install permanent names for each of its monthly PPVs, but was revived in 2020 as part of the NXT-branded TakeOver series.
 After six years and after the promotion had been renamed to World Wrestling Entertainment (WWE) in early 2002, Bad Blood (now stylized with a single "d" in "Bad") returned in 2003 as its own PPV event and was made exclusive to wrestlers of the Raw brand, a storyline subdivision called the brand extension in which the promotion divided its roster into two separate brands, Raw and SmackDown!, where wrestlers were exclusively assigned to perform.
 It would be a short-lived PPV, however, as Bad Blood was discontinued after the 2004 event, which was also Raw-exclusive.
 Badd Blood: In Your House was notable for introducing the Hell in a Cell match, which was featured as the main event match for each Bad Blood event and would become the basis of the future Hell in a Cell PPV beginning in 2009.